 Although the Gag Law was unconstitutional, it remained until 1957, when it was finally repealed.

-People hold the flag, wear the flag and and march with fellow Puerto Ricans that come from all different states songs.
-They sing in tune songs like “Que Bonita Bandera, Preciosa and La Borinqueña“.
+People hold the flag, wear the flag, and march with fellow Puerto Ricans that come from all different states songs.
+They sing in tune songs like “Que Bonita Bandera, Preciosa, and La Borinqueña“.
 This spectacular parade roots from Law 53, Puerto Ricans never take for granted their ability to hold, display, wear, embrace or sing to their beloved Monoestrellada flag.

-What does the colors of the Puerto Rican flag mean?
+What do the colors of the Puerto Rican flag mean?

 Following are two known facts about the symbolism of the Puerto Rico flag (Gutterman D., 1998).
 It was not until the 1950s when the political mentality focus on cultural nationalism “became the ideology of the Estado Libre Asociado de Puerto Rico.”
 (Duany, 2017)